 Diversity can be encouraged by the university in multiple ways.
 First, institutions should be making an effort to hire a diverse faculty to engage students.
 But the school should also be doing the best they can to promote substantial interaction between people from different backgrounds.
 This prevents faculty and students from self-segregating and promotes positive connections.

-Get Started Learning About Diversity at Academy of Chinese Culture and Health Sciences, and how it Compares to Other Schools in the United States
+Educate Yourself on Diversity at Academy of Chinese Culture and Health Sciences, Including how This School Compares to Others in the Nation.

 Academy of Chinese Culture and Health Sciences Overall Diversity Unknown

 While we are able to calculate at least one measure of diversity for almost all colleges, College.Name is an exception.

 Male to Female Diversity Unknown

 For most schools, the male to female ratio is in fact slanted toward women, with about six females for every four males.
 In this section we would normally display what the actual ratio is for this school, but sadly that data is not known.

 Geographic Diversity Not Known

 Some learners prefer a school that mainly represents local students, while some are looking for schools that attract and recruit students from all over the nation and the globe.
 What are you looking for?

 For most of the colleges within our database, we were able to derive the geographic diversity by looking at where matriculated stsudents lived before enrolling in college.